IBM/example-health-apis/ImportingAndManagingAnAPIFromzOSConnectInAPIConnect.md

 - Refine the Imported API

   - _You should see a screen similar to the one below.
-The defualt Title of the API is equivalent to the base path of the imported API._
+The default Title of the API is equivalent to the base path of the imported API._

   ![Refine API](doc/source/images/RefineAPI.png)

-  - Provide the Title and Name of your choice or keep the defualts
+  - Provide the Title and Name of your choice or keep the defaults

   - In the "Host" section, enter **\$(catalog.host)**

-  - Scroll down to the "Schemes" section and uncheck "http"
+  - Scroll down to the "Schemes" section and un-check "http"

   ![HostCheck](doc/source/images/HostCheck.png)